A VIEW OF

 Local names of a general working dog type can vary considerably.
 Eventually, as the type is developed into a modern breed, one name will come to be used more often and eventually push others aside.
 The name “Australian Shepherd” is a name of long standing in the American West where the modern breed was developed.
 Dogs from Australia contributed to the stockdogs of the American West, and from that came the name.

 Over time, references to the Australian Shepherd began to appear more often.
-An article about a shipwreck on the Oregon coast in 1881 relates that a half-grown Australian Shepherd pup was found alive on the beach near the bodies of the lost crew.
-An Australian Shepherd appeared in a dog show in Idaho in 1905.
+An article about a shipwreck on the Oregon coast in 1881 relates that a half-grown Australian Shepherd pup was found alive on the beach near the bodies of the crew.
+An Australian Shepherd appeared in a pet show in 1893 in Oregon, and in 1905 an Australian Shepherd was among the dogs shown at the Caldwell Fair in Idaho.
 Lost and found ads mention, among others, a blue Australian shepherd dog with one-half stub tail lost in Woodland, California in 1911 and a black and white Australian shepherd pup lost in Reno, Nevada the same year.
 In the 1910s and 20s there are Australian Shepherds listed for sale in newspapers in California, Nevada, Montana, and even Alberta, Canada, with mentions of these kinds becoming more frequent as time went on.

 In the late 1920s and early 1930s an Australian Shepherd named Bunk appeared in movies with cowboy star Jack Hoxie, and was in some non-Westerns as well, such as the 1928 versions of "Shepherd of the Hills" and "Little Shepherd of Kingdom Come."
 Bunk also made appearances with Hoxie in the 101 Ranch wild west show and the Downie Bros.
 Circus.
 He was a blue merle, and in appearance similar to today's Aussie, although with a long tail.